🗣️ Why do Chihuahuas Bark so Much? (+Tips to Handle a Barking Chihuahua)

 Teach your Chihuahua the speak command

 While this may seem counterproductive, training your Chihuahua to respond to the speak command can set you on the right part to teaching them when not to speak (or bark).
-In other words, your dog starts learning to control its barking.
+In other words, your Chihuahua starts learning to control its barking.
 Of course, the ultimate goal here is to translate these teachings into the quiet command.

 Here’s how to teach your Chihuahua the speak command:

-Tell your Chihuahua to ‘speak’ and then immediately create a stimulus that usually causes them to bark
+- Tell your Chihuahua to ‘speak’ and then immediately create a stimulus that usually causes them to bark

-If he barks, reward your Chihuahua with some treat and affection
+- If he barks, reward your Chihuahua with some treat and affection

-Repeat the process until your Chihuahua barks on command
+- Repeat the process until your Chihuahua barks on command

 Teach your Chihuahua the quiet command